St Columba's Church, St Columb Minor: The Church Building

-The Royal Arms are of Charles II and are unusually large and finely coloured.
+The Royal Arms, unusually large and finely colored, date to Charles II.

-Monuments.
-The most interesting of the slate slabs placed on the walls are to Elizabeth Pollamounter, the daughter of Richard Pollamounter, Gent: and to Roger Ellery who was registrar during the Commonwealth.
+Among the notable slate slabs in the church are memorials to Elizabeth Pollamounter, daughter of Richard Pollamounter, Gent, and Roger Ellery, Commonwealth-era registrar.

-A visitor to the church in 1878 found the church damp with green mould on the pillars and walls, and dry rot everywhere.
-The churchyard was the most shamefully kept he had ever seen.
+During a visit in 1878, the church was described as damp, with green mold on pillars and walls and widespread dry rot.
+The churchyard was deemed the most poorly maintained the visitor had ever seen.

 Restorations

 There have been two “restorations.”
 In 1795 the screen was cut up for floor boards and the nave and aisles filled with deal box pews for the farmers and a gallery put up at the West end for the labourers.
 The names of subscribers are painted on a board in the belfry.
 In 1840 the Lay Rector destroyed the ancient East window and inserted the present “churchy” window.
 Samples of the Victorian glass from this window hang in the North aisle.
 The Holy Water Stoup was removed about this time and built into the boundary wall to the East of the chancel.

 In 1884 the building was in a deplorable state and another restoration was effected.
 Unfortunately the restorers did not understand this type of church which having been under a monastic body was all on one level.
 To make a series of steps to the altar the whole floor of the nave was lowered and the floor of the chancel so raised as to bury the bases of the pillars.
 The church was seated in pitch pine and a new roof put in.
 The carved rafters of the aisles were taken from the nave roof, and to make the church perfectly straight the chancel walls which inclined to the South were forced out of shape.
 The organ was formerly in a private house.
 The church was reopened on 23 September 1886 with a morning sermon by the Bishop of Truro, George Wilkinson.